-The Fujifilm X-E2S and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in January 2016 and April 2016.
+The Fujifilm X-E2S and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in January 2016 and April 2016.
 Both the X-E2S and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E2S) and a Four Thirds (GX80) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-E2S vs Panasonic GX80

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E2S and the Panasonic GX80.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2S – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E2S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (10 percent) than the Fujifilm X-E2S.
 However, the GX80 is markedly heavier (22 percent) than the X-E2S.
 In this context, it is worth noting that neither the X-E2S nor the GX80 are weather-sealed.